PiaGoldsmith/Portfolio/README.md

 title: About
 ---

 Kia ora!
-I’m a Finance graduate with experience in a variety of administrative, project, and analytical tasks based in [Mount Maunganui, New Zealand].
+I’m a Finance graduate with experience in a variety of administrative, project, and analytical tasks based in Mount Maunganui, New Zealand.

 Here’s a little about me: